-For example you can set up an auto reply to say “Thank you” if they client dials 7 during a call.
+For example, you can set up an auto-reply to say “Thank you” if the client dials 7 during a call.

-Or if the client doesn’t respond to a SMS (Text) within 1 hour, then send a new message.
+If the client doesn’t respond to an SMS (Text) within one hour, then send a new message.

 You can also set up default “Auto Replies” under Advanced for different types of messages.
 This allows you to avoid setting up “Auto Replies” for each individual message if you know you want the same thing to happen for all of them.

-As always, please let us know if you have any feedback about the new Auto Message UI.
-We are always open to suggestions or complaints.
-Simply email email@example.com and we’ll be happy to hear from you.
+Please let us know if you have any feedback about scheduling automated appointment messages with the new Auto Message interface.
+We are always open to suggestions and feedback.
+Simply email email@example.com.
+We’re always happy to hear from you.
 Thanks!